HansJM/NE3-Program-Parameter-Dump/README.md

 The executable program nepgDump.exe (created from the script by using PyInstaller) can be executed on any Windows PC even without a Python installation.

-The script has been tested with NE3 program files created by the Nord Sound Manager v7.10 and NE3 program files downloaded from the Nord Homepage.
-Apparently the file format has changed with a newer version of the Nord Sound Manager.
-Please note that this new format is currently not supported.
+The script has been tested with NE3 program files created by the Nord Sound Manager v7.10 and v7.44 and NE3 program files downloaded from the Nord Homepage.

 ## History
 Date | Version | Release Notes